 As travel advisors, it is our responsibility to give you honest travel information.
 Much to our regret, we strongly advise against you travelling to Spain in the short term.
 Below we try to sum up Spain and Europe’s current situation.

 Spain opened its borders to European travellers from June 21st 2020.
 Summer saw a certain amount of traveller movement around Europe.
-But as we have drifted into Autumn, Covid cases have begun to increase in Spain and Europe, to the point that most countries, ourselves included, have adopted restrictions to control the curve.
+But as we drifted into Autumn, Covid cases increased in Spain and Europe, to the point that most countries, ourselves included, adopted restrictions to control the curve.
+Now, early in 2021 it would appear Spain has overcome the third wave and numbers are descending, allowing for a slight relaxation of restrictions.

 As things stand, once you are in Spain you will need to adhere to the restrictions imposed on the Autonomous Community where you have landed.
 Many of these regions have restricted mobility, applied curfews and limited capacities and opening hours of bars, restaurants and shops.
 There is a signficant limitation on freedom of movement and “normal” living at the moment.